 are handwritten The hand printed portions which appear in the margins to the right of the handwritten list were written by Tom Hughes after Mr. Hughes found the document in the bedroom trash can of Defendant’s South Salem home.
 Tom Hughes also circled the word “Dig” on Exhibit 2 after he found the document.

-Its worth reading the whole Times article for all of the nuanced significance and contradictions inherent in this admission.
 You can catch up on all of the Crime Story reporting on this case in these seven pieces.
 Two Hearings: Robert Durst and Armon Nelson, While Robert Durst Flips Through Photos, Robert Durst Fades Away, Robert Durst and the Inequity of Judicial Time, Robert Durst’s Warrior in Court, Robert Durst Stares into the Camera, and Robert Durst’s Lawyer Gets a Compliment.
 We also discuss the story at great length in the second episode of Jury Duty, our new Podcast series, which you can find here.